CORAL: Disentangling Latent Representations in Long-Tailed Diffusion: Comparison with Other Methods

 \item \textbf{T2H:} Employs weighted denoising score matching to transfer knowledge from head classes to tail classes by using head samples as denoising targets for noisy tail samples.
 Its performance depends on both label distribution and sample similarity.
 T2H's \cite{zhang2024longtailed} score substitution mechanism could potentially lead to mode collapse when noisy tail samples are consistently mapped to the same limited set of head references due to similarity-based selection.

 \item \textbf{CORAL:} As demonstrated in our experimental results, CORAL consistently outperforms both CBDM and T2H across a range of evaluation metrics, with particularly strong gains in tail classes.
 Our experimental results across multiple datasets highlight the strengths of CORAL: \begin{enumerate}[leftmargin=*] \item \textbf{Mode Stability}: CORAL prevents mode collapse, and generates class-consistent and visually diverse samples.
-This is particularly evident in \cref{fig:celeba5_class_conditioned_samples}, where CORAL generates high-fidelity and class-consistent images across all CelebA-5 classes.
-This is in contrast to CBDM, which often fails to preserve class identity, \textit{e.g.,} by generating class-conditioned samples displaying different hair colors.
-CORAL’s contrastive supervision in the latent space proves more effective than regularizing in the ambient space.
-This is further supported by the latent space visualizations in \cref{fig:latent-vis-celeba5}.
-Note that CORAL exhibits starker class separation compared to DDPM and CBDM.
+As can be seen in the generated samples.
+This is in contrast to CBDM, which often fails to preserve class identity, \textit{e.g.,} by generating class-conditioned samples displaying attributes of other classes, as shown in \cref{fig:samples_comparison_grid}.

-\item \textbf{Feature Borrowing vs. Generalization}: CORAL effectively reduces undesirable inter-class feature borrowing in the class-labeled datasets we consider.
-For example, in CelebA-5, CORAL preserves the class-defining attribute (hair color), which is often compromised in other methods (see \cref{fig:celeba5_class_conditioned_samples}).
-At the same time, CORAL allows the transfer of non-discriminative features that facilitate generalization, as shown in \cref{fig:samples_comparison_grid}, where tulip images retain their structural form while borrowing color attributes from related classes.
+CORAL effectively reduces undesirable interclass feature borrowing in the class labeled datasets we consider.
+At the same time, CORAL allows the transfer of non-discriminative features that facilitate generalization, as shown in \cref{fig:samples_comparison_grid}.

 \item \textbf{Adaptive Regularization}: CORAL incorporates time-dependent regularization into the contrastive loss.
 This adaptive weighting enhances separation during the later stages of denoising, when outputs are less noisy and more semantically meaningful. \cref{fig:fid_vs_params} shows that contrastive regularization is most effective when applied toward the end of the denoising process.